hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 * Issuer
 * Regional Center

-**Note:** If this is your first time you log in, we recommend reading the tutorial: [How to log in the Proxy website](../Tutorials/telos_account.md).
+**Note:** If this is the first time you log in, we recommend reading the tutorial: [How to log in to the Proxy website](../Tutorials/telos_account.md).

 **Note2:** If you don't assign a role to a new user, they won't be able to see any project or perform actions within the website.

-1. First, we need to access the official PROXY [site](https://prxfi.com/).
+1. First, we must access the official PROXY [site](https://prxfi.com/).
 You should see something like this:

 </br>